Records & Confidentiality

 Where “protected information” is passed on it will be to named individuals who have been advised of their obligations under the GRA not to disclose it further without permission from the client.

-Sessions will usually be held at an agreed venue or via Skype.
+Sessions will usually be held at an agreed venue or via Zoom or Skype.

 Frequency of Meetings